fbpx

 Source – Google Merchant Help

-Google Promotions Set-Up
+Google Promotions set-up

 To start your set-up, you must fill out the Google Merchant Promotions interest form.
 Once you get approval verification after a few days, you’ll see a Promotions tab in your GMC account.

-From this point you have four options to set up your promotions:
+From this point, you have four options to set up your promotions:

 Option 1: Use the Promotion Builder (manual route)